eternnoir/pyTelegramBotAPI/README.md

    TeleBot should execute message handlers on it's polling Thread.
  - num_threads: integer (default 4).
 Controls the amount of WorkerThreads created for the internal thread pool that TeleBot uses to execute message handlers.
 Is not used when create_threads is False.

-### Don't stop when receiving an error
-TeleBot's `polling()` function takes an optional none_stop argument.
-When none_stop equals True, the bot will not exit when it receives an invalid response from the Telegram API servers. none_stop defaults to False.
-Example: `tb.polling(none_stop=True)`

-*Note: You should take caution when using this, because some errors (e.g. if the Telegram servers fail to return data) can not be ignored and the bot would malfunction.*

 ### The listener mechanism
 As an alternative to the message handlers, one can also register a function as a listener to TeleBot.
 Example:
 ```python